-- any arbitrator has been appointed (including one arbitrator on a three-arbitrator panel). - an award has been rendered.
+• any arbitrator has been appointed (including one arbitrator on a three-arbitrator panel).

 Final Fees: If a case is settled or withdrawn prior to the first hearing taking place, all Final Fees paid will be refunded.
 However, if the AAA is not notified of a cancellation at least 24 hours before a scheduled hearing date, the Final fee will remain due and will not be refunded.